Immigration to Mexico: American

 For years, citizens from the United States have used Mexico as a prime location for expats.
 The reasons range from cheaper cost of living, acquiring seasonal housing, or a primary residence in which to work from home.
 For those who relocated for cheaper cost of living, it is a response to the global inflation crisis that was caused from the COVID-19 pandemic.
 While in the United States, the economy is slowly healing, the US Dollar can still go farther, longer.
 They can buy substantial homes for less than a fifth of what it would be in the United States.
 As a result, there has been a gradual, but significant influx of people who have permanently moved to Mexico.
-As of 2021, there are now 1.6 million United States expats who lived across Mexico.
-Due to this substantial increase in foreign residents, whether part time of full time, Landlords have responded by driving up the prices around 17-20% to take advantage of those who will come in and buy or rent their properties because they are still cheaper than the options within the US housing market.
+As of 2021, there were 1.6 million United States expats who lived across Mexico.
+Due to this substantial increase in foreign residents, whether part time of full time, landlords have responded by driving up the prices around 17-20% to take advantage of those who will come in and buy or rent their properties because they are still cheaper than the options within the US housing market.
 Semi-permanent ventures like tourism as well have generated immense revenue for the government, with US$11.5 Billion over the first five months of 2022.
 The local residents are on the short end of the stick however because the increase in local housing costs drives up the value of the residences as a result.
 For some families, who have had local businesses for over half a century, have been forcefully evicted because they cannot keep up with the increasing value of the property around them.